-Legal Studies
+Legal Studies General senior subject

 Legal Studies focuses on the interaction between society and the discipline of law and explores the role and development of law in response to current issues.
 Students study the legal system and how it regulates activities and aims to protect the rights of individuals, while balancing these with obligations and responsibilities.